boddhisattva/chat/readme.txt

 ruby datagram_server.rb 12345
 --> Here 12345 stands for the port number.

-To run the client side script datagrams_in_ruby.rb, a sample command is:-
+To run the client side script datagram_client.rb, a sample command is:-

-ruby datagrams_in_ruby.rb localhost 12345
+ruby datagrams_client.rb localhost 12345
 --> Here
 - localhost is your hostname
 - 12345 stands for the port number

 Hope this gets you going.

-Cheers..
+Cheers :)